appium/appium-adb/README.md

 A wrapper over android-adb, implemented using ES6 and along with `async/await`.
 This package is mainly used by Appium to perform all adb operations on android device.

+*Note*: Issue tracking for this repo has been disabled.
+Please use the [main Appium issue tracker](https://github.com/appium/appium/issues) instead.

 ## Installing

 ```